Greater Poland uprising (1918–1919): Military contact between Poznan and Warsaw

 Throughout the month of November, the Polish army sought to recruit Poles from the region into its military.
 At the same time, they also held talks with Poznan to organize proper relations between Poznan and Warsaw and to prepare for an armed uprising.
 Jozef Pilsudski and his government did not intend to enter armed conflict with Germany, this being a major point of disagreement between the two groups, and did not believe any attempts at armed rebellion would work, convinced that only the Entente could grant Poland this region.
 However, he included it in his plans to rebuild the country and treated it as a part of Poland, it being historically Polish.
 On 28 October 1918, Major Włodzimierz Zagórski, as Deputy Head of the General Staff of the Polish Armed Forces, established a dedicated command in Kalisz wherein a department of affairs related to Greater Poland was set up.
-A military regiment was set up in Ostrow, the city being held by the Ostrow People's Council, however it was soonafter dissolved and it's members were sent to Kalisz.
+A military regiment was set up in Ostrow, the city being held by the Ostrow People's Council, however it was soon after dissolved and its members were sent to Kalisz.
 To the dismay of the Poles, the Ostrow People's Council addressed a letter to the Supreme Command in Kalisz, renouncing military cooperation, claiming that it only recognises the Commissariat of the Supreme People's Council on 17 November.
 Nevertheless, the Poznan Central Citizens' Committee delegated Celestyn Rydlewski to visit the Polish General Staff.
 He suggested conscripting Polish citizens of the Prussian Partition into the Polish Armed Forces.
 800 or so were sent into Poland as a result.